moroquin/Apuntes-Sistemas/Programacion/JS/React/React css styled components.md

 ### Conclusion about Styled components

-If we create the run build of the project with
+If we create the project's run build with

 ```bash
 npm run build
 ```

-In the styled components is important to be aware that the css is not longer use, so the css style is included into the javascript file.
-We can se the 'main.js' file, and take a look
+It is important to note that the css style is no longer used in the styled components, so the css style is included in the javascript file.
+We can see the'main.js' file and examine it.

 ![prev](./img/React-css-04.png)

-Now pay attention to '\\n' simbols.
-It has all the indentation that we use before.
-And remember that when we create a built we expect that the failes will be optimized and minimal.
+Pay attention to the 'n' symbols now.
+It has all of the indentation that we used previously.
+And keep in mind that when we build something, we expect the output files to be optimized and minimal.

-The points of this approach could be
+The advantages of this approach could be as follows:

-* We create new components with the styled-components and we are using into our custom components.
+* We use styled-components to create new components, which we then use in our custom components.
-* In other hand our components are easier to read and easier to mantein.
+* Our components, on the other hand, are easier to read and maintain.
-* The files are not optimized, because it has white spaces and symbols that the file does not needed.
+* The files are not optimized because they contain white spaces and symbols that are not required by the file.

 ## module.css versus Styled components

-To have some conclusions, I build the project using styled components and module css and the output is
+To draw some conclusions, I constructed the project with styled components and module CSS, and the result is

 ![prev](./img/React-css-10.png)

-The left image has the 'module.css' and the right image is 'styled components'
+The left image shows'module.css,' while the right image shows'styled components.'

-It is important to point that when I create the project with the 'npx create-react-app' it creates a css global file and i do not delete.
-That is the reason why the styled component project has a css minimal file.
+It is important to note that when I create the project with the 'npx create-react-app' command, it generates a css global file that I do not delete.
+That is why the styled component project includes a css minimal file.

-Now my perspective is
+My current point of view is

-* Comparing the Javascript files, the 'module.css' has lower size, thinking in the time of loading page the 'styled components' is slower.
+* When comparing Javascript files, the'module.css' is smaller, despite the fact that the'styled components' is slower to load.
-* The styiles from the 'modules.css' is optimized and minimal.
-The styles from 'styled components' that is included in the main javascript is not optimized and minimal.
-So with the 'styled components' the page load slower than 'module.css'.
+* The styles in'modules.css' are optimized and minimal.
+The styles from the'styled components' included in the main javascript are not optimized or minimal.
+As a result, the page loads slower with'styled components' than with'module.css'.
-* The 'styled.components' is easier to mantain and it prevents to have bugs because the names of the classes in compare to 'module.css'.
+* In comparison to'module.css,"styled.components' is easier to maintain and prevents bugs due to the names of the classes.

-So, I preferred to use 'module.css'.
-If you want to comment what approach you prefer and comment why, it would be great.
+As a result, I preferred to use'module.css'.
+It would be great if you could comment on which approach you prefer and why.

-I hope this post help you to understand better the styling your applications.
+I hope this post has helped you better understand how to style your applications.